Back to Agriculture

 Life History and Habits

-Aphids are small insects that may be found on leaves, stems and sometimes branches of plants.
-They have an oval body form and a pair of pipe-like structures (cornicles) usually can be seen protruding from the back of the body.
+Aphids are small insects that may be found on leaves, stems, and sometimes branches of plants.
+They have an oval body form and a pair of pipe-like structures (cornicles) that usually can be seen protruding from the back of the body.
 Colors are widely variable among the different aphid species – ranging from very pale yellow to dark, nearly black.
 Most have shades of green or orange and a few species are even bright red.
 Upon close inspection, many aphids can be seen to have intricate body patterning.
 All aphids are small, ranging from 1.5-5.0mm, with the larger species found on stems and branches.

-Figure 3: Honeydew produced by aphids covering oak leaves.
+Honeydew produced by aphids covering oak leaves

 Figure 3: Honeydew produced by aphids covering oak leaves.
 Photograph courtesy of Jim Kalisch, University of Nebraska.